-Amidst this challenging environment, we stayed the course of our strategic asset allocation during the worst market downturns and benefited from the recovery and further advances.
-I am pleased to report, on behalf of the Board of Trustees, on the performance of the Caribbean Court of Justice Trust Fund for the year ended December 31, 2020.
+As we adapted to maintain continuity of our operations amidst the COVID-19 pandemic, we stayed the course of our strategic asset allocation and gained from the continued recovery in financial markets.
+I am pleased to report, on behalf of the Board of Trustees, on the performance of the Caribbean Court of Justice Trust Fund for the year ended December 31, 2021.

-The Caribbean Court of Justice Trust Fund ("the Trust Fund") generated a +12.8% return, net of fees and disbursements, in fiscal year 2020, resulting in an annualised return of +5.7% and a cumulative return of +137.8% since inception.
-The Trust Fund has consistently built upon its capital endowment, disbursing more than 82.3% of its original capital in fulfilling its primary mandate over the last 15 years of operations, while balancing the obligation to maintain the long-term value of endowment assets for future funding obligations, after accounting for inflation.
+The Caribbean Court of Justice Trust Fund ("the Trust Fund") generated a +16.1% return, net of fees and disbursements, in fiscal year 2021, resulting in an annualised return of +6.3% and a cumulative return of +176% since inception.
+The Trust Fund has consistently built upon its capital endowment, disbursing more than 88.3% of its original capital in fulfilling its primary mandate over the last 16 years of operations, while balancing the obligation to maintain the long-term value of endowment assets for future funding obligations, after accounting for inflation.